 I spent 3 years in Chicago.
 I well remember how miserable that first few months happened to be.
 I had plenty of cause to gripe, but truth be told that didn’t quite explain my mood.
-I learned a thing when I stepped off the plane in Corpus Christi, Texas, and suddenly felt better.
+I couldn’t quite get a handle on what had me so down, but I learned a thing about the matter when I stepped off the plane in Corpus Christi, Texas, and suddenly felt better.
 I remember just standing there, trying to figure out what was different.
 Then I saw it.
 I could see for miles.
 In Chicago my view of the skies had been blocked by sky-scrappers, and dense cloud-cover had blocked what little was left of the skies.
 I hadn’t seen much of the sun in close to a month, but there it was, right where I had grown accustomed to seeing it, along with all that space.
 And that alone seemed quite sufficient to lift a load off my back.

 It was a lesson well learned, though it certainly surprised to me at the time.
 Place mattered to me, and open skies seemed to be a big part of what gave a place it’s worth in my estimation.